rewiko/nvim/README.md

 ln -s ~/.vim/.vimrc ~/.nvimrc
 ```

-startup vim and neobundle will detect and ask you install any missing plugins.  you can also manually initiate this with `:NeoBundleInstall`
+Startup vim and neobundle will detect and ask you install any missing plugins.
+You can also manually initiate this with `:NeoBundleInstall`.

 ## Keymap